How do I record a cash advance?

 Step 1: Set up a new Petty Cash account for your cash advance

-Note: to add a new Petty Cash account, you will need to be a Finance Team user.
+To add a new Petty Cash account, you will need to be a Finance Team user.

-To set up a new petty cash account, head to your settings screen and choose Bank & Cash Accounts, then under Petty Cash accounts, choose 'Add Petty Cash Account'.
+To set up a new petty cash account, head to your Settings screen and choose Bank & Cash Accounts, then under Petty Cash Accounts, choose 'Add Petty Cash Account'.

 In the pop-up that appears, give your new Petty Cash account a clear and unique name, and add access for any ExpensePlus users who will need it.